frictionlessdata/frictionless-py/docs/portals/github.md

 Github read and publish feature makes easy to share data between frictionless and the github repositories.
 All read/write functionalities are the wrapper around PyGithub library which is used under the hood to make connection to github api.

+## Installation

+We need to install github extra dependencies to use this feature:

 ```bash tabs=CLI
 pip install frictionless[github] --pre
 pip install 'frictionless[github]' --pre # for zsh shell